 Horror is more of a toolset than any one genre.
 A filmic language more than a monolith to observe en masse.
-Horror can be anything because it like fear is flexible.
+Horror can be anything because it, like fear, is flexible.
 Horror is challenging.
 Horror is fun.
 Horror is tension.
-It can be comedy, or drama, or romance.
-Horror is whatever it needs to be to affect you.
+It can be comedic, or dramatic, or even romantic.
+Horror is whatever it needs to be to in order to affect you.
 When you say horror is mindless garbage all you’re really saying to me is that you think you’re too good for horror.
 You’re not.
 You’ve just closed yourself off from a world of very smart filmmaking.

 Above all horror is an art form.
 Art is not, nor should it be, any one thing.
 Reducing it solely to blood and breasts is insulting and at the end of the day says more about you than horror itself.
 Blood and breasts are fine, but that’s not all horror is, has been, or will be.
 While I’m glad we are celebrating Get Out, after all, it is an incredible film in its own right, it is also part of a genre built around using horrifying imagery to confront horrifying ideas.
 I’m glad to see this style of filmmaking getting some attention but it is a disservice to the history of horror to pretend it isn’t part of a longer history of the same.